 If we have received all of your insurance information on the day of the appointment, we will be happy to file your claim for you.
 You must be familiar with your insurance benefits, as we will collect from you the estimated amount insurance is not expected to pay.
 By law, your insurance company is required to pay each claim within 30 days of receipt.
 We file all insurance electronically, so your insurance company will receive each claim within days of the treatment.
-You are responsible for any balance on your account after 30 days, whether insurance has paid or not.
+You are responsible for any balance on your account after 30 days, whether insurance has been paid or not.
 We will be glad to send a refund to you if your insurance pays us.

-and that we file dental insurance as a courtesy to our patients.
-We do not have a contract with your insurance company, only you do.
+PLEASE UNDERSTAND, WE ARE NOT IN NETWORK WITH ANY DENTAL INSURANCE COMPANY and that we file dental insurance as a courtesy to our patients.
+We do not have a contract with your insurance company; only you do.
 We are not responsible for how your insurance company handles its claims or for what benefits they pay on a claim.
 We can only assist you in estimating your portion of the cost of treatment.
 We at no time guarantee what your insurance will or will not do with each claim.
 We also cannot be responsible for any errors in filing your insurance.
 Once again, WE FILE CLAIMS AS A COURTESY TO YOU.

-Fact 1 – NO INSURANCE PAYS 100% OF ALL PROCEDURES.
+FACT 1 – NO INSURANCE PAYS 100% OF ALL PROCEDURES.

-Fact 2 – BENEFITS ARE NOT DETERMINED BY OUR OFFICE.
+FACT 2 – BENEFITS ARE NOT DETERMINED BY OUR OFFICE.